sjhloco/add_dhcp_dns_ise_entry/README.md

 -Test username and password\
 -Create new data model to be used by pre and post-checks\
 -Present the user with a main menu\
--Reformat CSV to remove /prefix from the scope               >>>> Do when do create_entries.py script
+-Reformat CSV to remove /prefix from the scope **COMPLETED**

-**COMPLETED**

-### 2a. pre_post_checks.py: Using DM from main.py to check against DHCP server
+### 2a. win_dhcp.py: Using DM from main.py to check against DHCP server
--Add failfast function if the DHCP scope does not exist -Create pytests for pre_post_checks
+-Add failfast function if the DHCP scope does not exist -Add pre-checks/ post-checks to verify if entries shouldnt exist (add DHCP) or should exist (remove DHCP) **COMPLETED**
-**COMPLETED**

--Either return info to main.py or run next script from pre_post_checks.py.\
-NEED TO decide!!!
-This plays into how to get info between scripts, is only option JSON?\
+-Redo pytests, need to soemhow mock connecting to DHCP server?
 -Write up notes doc on how can use the tools to get info with powershell\
 **INPROGRESS**

-### 2b. pre_post_checks.py: check against DNS server
--Add failfast function if the DNS PTR zone do not exist -Check that PTR or A record dont exist
--Create pytests for pre_post_checks
+### 2b. win_dhcp.py: Add or remove entries to DHCP
+-Reformat CSV to remove /prefix from the scope -Add/remove entries DHCP from DHCP server
+!!!
+If the name, IP or mac already exists in DHCP it wont let you add the entry !!!!
+**COMPLETED**

 **NOT STARTED**

-### 3a. create_entries.py: Add the new entries to DHCP
--Reformat CSV to remove /prefix from the scope\
--Add the entries to DHCP
+--Do pytests, need to soemhow mock connecting to DHCP server?

+### 3a. win_dns.py: check against DNS server
+-Add failfast function if the DNS or PTR zone do not exist -Add pre-checks/ post-checks to verify if A Record PTR entries shouldnt exist (add DNS) or should exist (remove DNS) -Create pytests
 **NOT STARTED**

-### 3b. create_entries.py: Add the new entries to DNS
+### 3b. win_dns.py: Add or remove the new entries to DNS
--Add the entries to DNS
+-Add/remove entries DHCP from DHCP server
+-Create pytests
 **NOT STARTED**

-### 4. pre_post_checks.py
+### 4. main.py: Main menu
--Check DHCP entires added and the total reservations using existing pre_post_checks.py but with pre-check flag = Flase -Check DNS entires added and the total records using existing pre_post_checks.py but with pre-check flag = Flase

-**NOTSTARTED**
+-Need to refactor it so have all the different options but not too complicated and DRY!!!!!
+**NOT STARTED**

+### 3a. cisco_ise.py: check against ISE
+-Build test ISE lab
+-Add failfast function, need ot decide what???
+-Add pre-checks/ post-checks to verify if what???
+-Create pytests
+**NOT STARTED**

+### 3b. win_dns.py: Add or remove the new entries to ISE
+-Add/remove endhost entries in ISE
+-Create pytests
+**NOT STARTED**